Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 of particle-size distributions within the *European soil hydraulic database HYPRES* (http://www.macaulay.ac.uk/hypres/).
-They introduced a new similarity procedure, which uses an external reference data set that contains a wide variety of reference soil materials each with 7 or 8 measured particle-size fractions.
+They introduced a new similarity procedure, which uses an external reference data set that contains a wide variety of reference soil materials, each with 7 or 8 measured particle-size fractions.
 The procedure involves searching for soil samples in the external reference data set that match the particle-size distribution of the soil to be interpolated.
 From each search.
 10 similar soils are